mishmanners/GitHub-Like-A-Boss/readme.md

 # GitHub Like a Boss #

 Open repo for all things GitHub demos.

 The first demo will be held during Microsoft Build 2020.
 This will be a fun place for you all to come and engage with me and try out some of the new features - which have all been enabled on this repo.

 Learn and share lots of tips and tricks, plus dig into the latest GitHub feature announcements, and sometimes even see a demo.

-## Talk abstract
+## Contributing

+## GitHub Like a Boss Abstract

+These are the abstracts used for talks given around this topic/repo.

 Join @MishManners from GitHub to share all your tips and tricks, Mish will be throwing in some of her own personal favourites and dig into the latest feature announcements.